 Such good questions!
-I think there are several issues here, at least two of which are co-sleeping with older children, and managing your relationship with your ex-husband.
+I think there are several issues here, two of which are co-sleeping with older children, and managing your relationship with your ex-husband.

 Sleep as a separation

-It’s worth remembering, however, that sleep is experienced by children as a separation – and sometimes, feelings about separation bubble up at bedtime. so there might be some valuable listening to be done, if you do decide to bring a limit around sleeping separately.
+It’s worth remembering, however, that sleep is experienced by children as a separation.
+Sometimes, feelings about separation bubble up at bedtime.
+So there might be some valuable listening to be done if you do decide to bring a limit around sleeping separately.
 Those feelings may be giving you boy a hard time in many aspects of his life, and listening at bedtime may be the place he can release them.

 Bring the Limit, and then Listen

-When this happens, plan to Staylisten.
-Know that it doesn’t really matter who ends up sleeping where – that isn’t the issue.
-If you tire of listening before your child has worked through all the feelings and happily gone off to bed by themselves, don’t despair.
-You can decide to give up on the project and sleep together another night, knowing that you will have an opportunity to bring the limit again, another time when you have the reserves, to see if there are still some feelings lurking behind bedtime difficulties.
-The point is not to train your children to sleep alone, but to help them release the feelings that are getting in the way of everyone getting a good sleep.
+Don’t despair if you tire of listening before your child has happily gone off to bed by themselves, having worked through the feelings.
+When you’ve had enough, you can always decide to give up on the project and sleep together another night.
+You will have another opportunity to bring the limit again, at a time when you have the reserves, to see if there are still some feelings lurking behind bedtime difficulties.
+The point is not to train your children to sleep alone, but to help them release the feelings that are getting in the way of everyone getting a good sleep, together or alone.